 NELC majors in their third year should discuss possible BA Paper topics with NELC faculty members whom they have worked with, or who have expertise in their topic.
 This may grow out of a paper written from a course, or may be an entirely new project (see below for BA paper topics by previous students).
 After choosing a topic and narrowing down its focus, students are responsible for requesting a member of the NELC faculty to serve as their research adviser, who will help them further conceive the scope and aims of the project and provide guidance about methods and sources for carrying out their research.

 Students must formally file their proposed BA Paper topic with their faculty adviser’s signature in the NELC department office before the end of their third year (by Monday of tenth week of Spring Quarter).

 Students are encouraged to begin the reading/research for the BA Paper in the summer before their fourth year.
-There are also funding opportunities for travel and research (LINK to opportunities section)
+There are also funding opportunities for travel and research.

 Year 4: Autumn Quarter

 Students are required to register for the BA Paper Seminar (NEHC 29800) in Autumn Quarter of their fourth year on a P/F basis.
 The BA Paper Seminar is a workshop course designed to survey the fields represented by NELC and to assist students in researching and writing their B.A. papers.
 The course is run by a BA preceptor, typically an advanced PhD student in NELC.
 Preceptors work closely with students and their faculty advisers to assist in all aspects of conceiving, researching, and writing the paper.
 A passing grade (P) for the BA seminar depends on full attendance and participation throughout the quarter.

 Year 4: Winter Quarter